 Jill and Monica have seen vapors near the ceiling and mists floating around the first floor.

 Both entities like classical music and Frank Sinatra.
-Hip Hop and other music not on the approved music list is disrupted by turning the dial of the radio and by other odd actions not readily explained!
+Hip Hop and other music not on the approved music list is disrupted by unseen hands turning the dial of the radio and by other odd actions not readily explained!

 Ten year old entity, Amy